-At G3, we’ve been helping travelers get expedited passports since 1994, and that means we’ve seen a LOT of passport photos.
-The clothes, accessories, and hairstyle you choose for your passport photo can make the difference between a passport you love and one that makes you cringe every time you pull it out.
+At G3, we’ve been expediting passports since 1994, and that means we’ve seen a LOT of passport photos.
+The clothes, accessories, and hairstyle in a passport photo can make the difference between a passport you love and one that makes you cringe every time you pull it out.
 Pick the wrong items, and your photo might even be rejected by the State Department!

 Today we’ll review your best options to get the perfect passport photo.
 We will also review the items that you aren’t allowed to wear in your passport photo.
 We’ll also share our recommendations for the kind of attire that will help you get the best photo for your new passport.

 These Items Will Get Your Passport Photo Rejected